baileyferrari/src/visual_analytics_powered_by_snowflake_and_tableau copy/NEW_visual_analytics_powered_by_snowflake_and_tableau.md

 <!-- ------------------------ -->

-## 14. Format “Map” Worksheet for Dashboard
+## 14. Optional: Format “Map” Worksheet for Dashboard

 We’re in the home stretch, two more easy objects to go!